35 Secrets Your Dentist Won’t Tell You

 Use this trick when you’re whitening your teeth

 Some people give up on tooth whitening because the gel irritates their teeth and gums.
 Just use a fluoride rinse or gel before and after—it’ll make your teeth much less sensitive.—Ned Windmiller, DDS.
-Don’t miss the nine things dentists want you to know about teeth whitening.
+Don’t miss the 9 things dentists want you to know about teeth whitening.

 Quit worrying about fillings